Did you know that the average mid-size business uses 137 SaaS applications?

 - Compliance status

 It’s almost certainly too much for one person.
-Yet if updating the spreadsheet is delegated across multiple team members, responsibility can become confusing and, again, items may fall through the cracks.
+Yet, if managing your SaaS subscriptions in a spreadsheet is delegated across multiple team members, responsibility can become confusing and updates may fall through the cracks.

 As far as the mechanics of remembering to update the spreadsheet, teams could set calendar reminders to do this, but at what frequency?
 It’s not a rote or predictable task, since (as we mentioned earlier), subscriptions change all the time.

 For these reasons, even the most organized person or company will struggle to keep manual spreadsheets completely up to date.

 Finally, spreadsheets — due to their manual nature — are naturally error-prone.

 Whether it’s a mistyped line item or a small change that happened without notification (like a seat being added or a price increase from the vendor), these documents quickly become full of small mistakes that ultimately build an inaccurate picture of your SaaS landscape.

 Rather than manually maintaining a spreadsheet of your SaaS subscriptions, we recommend you invest in a SaaS management platform.

 A platform like this — like Blissfully — provides an all-in-one solution to view invoices, manage renewals, configure approval workflows, monitor compliance, and track SaaS user management.